cunybpl/nycet_pnp/src/content/guides/components/air-to-air-heat-exchanger.md

   <figcaption class="figure-caption text-left">Figure 2.
 Rotary wheel heat exchanger measurement locations (click on image to enlarge).</figcaption>
 </figure>
 </a>

+### What to Measure

+Measurements needed to quantify the annual energy transfer and operating characteristics of an air-to-air heat exchanger:

 {{< measurement_technique measurement_technique_id=1 >}}